-- Post the position as you typically would, but remember many high-quality candidates may not be actively looking right now [assuming no one is hiring].
+- Post the position as you typically would, but remember, many high-quality candidates may not be actively looking right now [assuming no one is hiring].
 You may want to use a reputable recruitment firm with a history of success in your niche.
 They will often have talented people waiting in the wings.

-- Your job posting should be no different than ones you usually create – including your "must-haves" and your "nice-to-haves."
+- Your job posting should be no different than the ones you usually create – including your "must-haves" and your "nice-to-haves."
 Including in the job posting that you will be holding digital interviews of your final candidates.

 - Choose a video conferencing tool that you will use for interviews.
 Be sure to include that information in your job posting.
 Candidates will want to prepare, especially if they have not used such tools before.
 They may want to practice with a buddy so that they can pick the right spot regarding space and lighting, etc.

 - If you are working from home, you need to pick the right spot as well.
-Be sure the lighting is correct, and that you are in a functional working space.
+Be sure the lighting is correct and that you are in a functional working space.
 Even if you don't have an office at home, you can use a dining room or kitchen table.
 If your office building is empty or very sparsely populated, consider using it.

 - If you have conducted interviews before, this one should not be much different.
-Preparing your questions in advance to help put the candidate at ease is essential now, since candidates may be a bit more nervous in this interview environment.
+Preparing your questions in advance to help put the candidate at ease is essential now since candidates may be a bit more nervous in this interview environment.
 Consider that this may lengthen the interview time, but remember the goal – you want to know as much as possible about this individual.
-S/he will be more communicative if at ease.
+They will be more communicative if at ease.

 - Assessments.
 If you intend to use any technical or personality quizzes, be sure to provide selected candidates with digitally formatted tests in advance so that you have those scores going into the interview.

-- Always provide a backup phone number, and ask your candidate to provide one too – just in case there are technical glitches during the interview.
+- Always provide a backup phone number, and ask your candidate to provide one, too – just in case there are technical glitches during the interview.

 - Cultural fit is still relevant.
 If this candidate is a crucial member of a team, then a part or all of your video conferencing will involve other team members.
 Be sure they have lists of questions to ask too.
 Test, test, test the technology in advance.
 You want that part of the process to be as seamless as possible.
 John Canham, a recruiter for Write Scout, suggests that looking for particular personality traits when adding members to departmental teams, a collaborative 'mindset' is a must.
 Consider having other team members involved in the interview to ensure a perfect fit for the company and the team.